-Mr. Morrison is the Co-Founder and a Managing Partner of Maxam Capital Corporation.
+Mr. Morrison is the Co-Founder and a Managing Partner of Maxam Capital Corporation and the Chief Executive Officer of Diversified Royalty Corp.
 Prior to forming Maxam, Mr. Morrison was a partner at Capital West Partners, a Vancouver-based investment banking firm.
-Mr. Morrison is a Chartered Accountant.
+Mr. Morrison is a Chartered Professional Accountant.